skyrich62/load-n-go-calc/README.md

  If there is an "if" clause, and it's expression evaluates to a non-zero value, then the immediately enclosing loop will be terminated.
- If there is no "if" clause, then the immediately enclosing loop will be terinated.
+ If there is no "if" clause, then the immediately enclosing loop will be terminated.
  Exit-statements are only allowed inside the body of a loop statement.
 An error message will be put out otherwise.

 ## Compound-statements have the form:

     { statement; statement; statement; ... }

-Only integer types, (c++ "int") are understood for now.
-Variables start with a letter and may be followed by any number of letters and/or digits.
 Variables defined inside a compound statement have scope only within the compound statement.
 A variable may be explicitly defined inside a compound statement which has the same name/identifier as one in a surrounding scope.
 This effectively hides the outer scope variable while inside the compound statement.
 Compound statements can optionally have a name.
 The name is parsed, but it currently is not put into the resulting parse tree.
 This is for future use.